xvitaly/srcrepair/docs/source/fps-configs.rst

 Reverse FPS-configs
 ==========================================

-If you want to set all video settings to maxium to get best quality, you can install specical :ref:`reverse FPS-configs <fps-available>`.
+If you want to set all video settings to maximum to get the best quality, you can install specical :ref:`reverse FPS-configs <fps-available>`.

 You will need a high-end computer in order to use them.